GoJS Change Log

 Version 2.3 adds LayeredDigraphLayout.alignOption as a potentially faster alternative to

-to produce straighter paths of nodes and small edge lengths.
+within their layers to produce straighter paths of nodes and small edge lengths.

 General New Features in GoJS 2.3